 When you want to play altered jazz guitar lines over a dominant 7th chord, there is an easy and efficient option that consists in playing a major triad starting on the #11 of the chord on which you want to improvise.
 This way you highlight the b7, #11 and b9 and add tension to your playing.

 Let's take an example with a II-V-I sequence in the key of C major.
 The progression is Dm7 | G7alt | CMaj7.

-When you want to master the jazz language, one of the first thing to do is to learn scales and modes.
+When you want to master the jazz language, one of the first things to do is to learn scales and modes.
 Memorize the fingerings on the fretboard.
 Memorize their names, their compositions.
 Make the difference between a major, a minor, an augmented or a diminished scale.
 How many tones in this one, how many half-tones in this other one.
 Knowing which scales work with which chords.
-In the long run the practice of scales can be confusing and seems a never ending.
-Here are some tricks and tips to work out on scales while developing your musical ear, your guitar technique and your theoretical knowledges.
+In the long run the practice of scales can be confusing and seems a never-ending.
+Here are some tricks and tips to work out on scales while developing your musical ear, your guitar technique and your theoretical knowledge.